FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

     standard normal distribution, which gives the probability that a value is below a given z-score.

-## Understanding the Role of Pooled Variance {#understanding-the-role-of-pooled-variance .unnumbered}
+## Understanding the Role of Pooled Variance

 -   **Power decreases** as the **pooled variance** ($\sigma_{\text{pooled}}^2$) increases.
 Higher variance increases